ujjawalg035/memory-card-game-contest/README.md

 3. **User Experience**: Is the game intuitive, and does it provide a smooth experience for players?
 4. **Design**: How visually appealing is the game?
 Are the animations and interactions smooth?

+## Evaluation Process

+When you open a PR, GitHub Actions will run the evaluation script (`evaluate.js`).
+It will check if:
+- The required files (`index.html`, `css/style.css`, `js/script.js`) are present.
+- The game logic in `script.js` is working correctly.

+If your PR passes the checks, it will be ready to merge.
+If not, the PR will be rejected with an error message indicating what needs to be fixed.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.